-Ability to be flexible in working independently as well as collaboratively with University Advancement and faculty and staff to achieve defined goals.
+Ability to work both independently as well as collaboratively with Advancement and faculty and staff to achieve defined goals.
 Use initiative to organize and follow through with complex tasks to meet deadlines.

-Traits of good judgment, confidentiality and discretion in communication with colleagues and constituents.
+Possess traits of good judgment, confidentiality and discretion in communicating with colleagues and constituents.

 Well-organized, focused, goal-oriented with an ability to prioritize and exercise good judgment.